Sigil-Ebook/Sigil/docs/Building_Sigil_on_Windows.md

 If you're going to use the Visual Studio IDE and cmake-gui, you won't need to use these command-prompts.

 ## <a name="cmake"/>Getting CMake
 CMake 3.0 or better is required.
-I'm using 3.11.x Download it from [cmake.org](http://www.cmake.org) and install it. **Make sure CMake's "bin" directory (the one containing "cmake.exe") is added to your PATH**.
+I'm using 3.12.x Download it from [cmake.org](http://www.cmake.org) and install it. **Make sure CMake's "bin" directory (the one containing "cmake.exe") is added to your PATH**.

 ## <a name="inno"/>Inno Setup
 Get the unicode version (5.5.9 at the time of this writing) from [jrsoftware.org](http://www.jrsoftware.org/isdl.php) make sure you say yes to the Preprocessor option when installing. **Also make sure the Inno Setup directory (the one containing "ISCC.exe") is added to your PATH**.
 There is no 64-bit version of Inno Setup, but you can still use it to create 64-bit program installers.

-## <a name="qt5"/>Qt5.11.2
+## <a name="qt5"/>Qt5.12.2
-Download qt-opensource-windows-x86-5.11.2.exe from [Qt's Website](http://download.qt.io/archive/qt/5.11/5.11.2) and install the msvc2015 component for the architecture you will be building Sigil for (you can install both msvc2015 and msvc2015_x64 if you like).
+Download qt-opensource-windows-x86-5.12.2.exe from [Qt's Website](http://download.qt.io/archive/qt/5.12/5.12.2) and install the msvc2015 component for the architecture you will be building Sigil for (you can install both msvc2015 and msvc2015_64 if you like).
+If you're using  Visual Studio 2017, install the msvc2017_64 component (64-bit only).

-Once you have Qt5.11.2 for VS2015 installed, **make sure its "bin" directory (the one containing "windeployqt.exe) is added to your PATH**.
+Once you have Qt5.12.2 for VS2015 installed, **make sure its "bin" directory (the one containing "windeployqt.exe) is added to your PATH**.

 ## <a name="qtwebkit"/>QtWebKit
 You need to beg, borrow or build a version of QtWebKit from [QtWebKit Reloaded's Github repository](https://github.com/annulen/webkit).
 You can use one of the binary releases if you like, but the latest at the time of this writing (5.212.0-alpha2) includes a buggy version of libxml2 that will result in html entity doubling (Linux Sigil users have already encountered this bug).
 Perhaps there will be a new release by the time you're reading this and you can just use it as is.
 That is certainly my hope in the long run.
-In the meantime, there's some fairly good documentation in their [wiki](https://github.com/annulen/webkit/wiki) for building QtWebKit on Windows.
-I'm building the release versions of Sigil using a version of QtWebKit that I've compiled myself; which can be found [here](https://github.com/dougmassay/win-qtwebkit-5.212/releases).
-Download the one for the architecture you're targeting, unzip it and merge the msvc2016_64 (or msvc2015 if you're building the x86 version) directory with the same directory in your Qt5.11.2 installation.
+In the meantime, there's some fairly good documentation in their [wiki](https://github.com/annulen/webkit/wiki) for building QtWebKit on Windows (I'm using the "Conan" instructions).
+I'm building the release versions of Sigil using a version of QtWebKit that I've compiled myself; which can be found [here](https://github.com/dougmassay/win-qtwebkit-5.212/releases/tag/v5.212-1).
+Download the one for the architecture you're targeting (and the same versions of Qt5 and Visual Studio), unzip it and merge the msvc2016_64 (or msvc2015 if you're building the x86 version) directory with the same directory in your Qt5.12.2 installation.
+If you want to use the exact, patched versions of Qt5.12.2 and QtWebKit that I've used to release Sigil, feel free to download the whole shebang [from the same place](https://github.com/dougmassay/win-qtwebkit-5.212/releases/tag/v5.212-1).
+It's the archive named: MyQtx64-5.12.2-Full-VS2015.7z (or MyQtx86-5.12.2-Full-VS2015.7z if you're building the 32-bit version of Sigil).
+NOTE: You can't use these if you're building Sigil with Visual Studio 2017 with the 2017 toolchain.
+Only Visual Studio 2015 or  Visual Studio 2017 with the 2015 toolchain).

 ## <a name="python"/>Getting Python 3.7
 **This is important**.
 If you're going to be building the 64-bit version of Sigil, you need to install the 64-bit version of Python 3.7.
 If you're building a 32-bit version of Sigil then you need to install a 32-bit version of Python 3.7.

-The official Windows Sigil installer uses Python 3.7 from [Python.org](http://www.python.org) (3.7.0 at the time of this writing).
+The official Windows Sigil installer uses Python 3.7 from [Python.org](http://www.python.org) (3.7.2 at the time of this writing).
 Other flavors of Python may work, but you're on your own if they don't.
 Download it and install it.
 If you install somewhere that requires special privileges to add/remove files, you may need to use an administator command prompt to install Sigil's extra Python module dependencies. **I recommend installing Python to the default location ($USER/appdata) to avoid that problem.
 I also recommend allowing the Python installer to add Python to your PATH**.
 This will make it easier for Sigil to locate the necessary Python pieces it needs, and will make it easy to install the extra Python modules using Pythons "pip" tool.
 I'm going to assume you've done so for the rest of these instructions.

 ### Getting the extra Python module dependencies
 After installing Python 3.7, I recommend making sure Python's pip/setuptools is updated to the latest version.
 The easiest way to do this is to open a command prompt (the shortcut to the VS2015 command prompt you made on your desktop [in step 1](#vs2015) will work fine) and type: